 Elevation Loss: -33,246 / 10,133 m

-If you're looking to do two entire weeks in the desert, then you might as well go all out and hike what's probably the most disliked portion of the trail: Sections E and F.
+If you’re looking to do two entire weeks in the desert, then you might as well go all out and hike what’s probably the most disliked portion of the trail.

-A lot of hikers would probably suggest you spend your two weeks elsewhere on the trail, but if you want to experience the desert and be able to relate to PCT thru-hikers lamenting about their time spent in Southern California, then there are no better sections than E and F.
+A lot of hikers would probably suggest you spend your two weeks elsewhere on the trail, but if you want to experience the desert and be able to relate to PCT thru-hikers lamenting about their time spent in Southern California, then there are no better sections.

 This section begins at Agua Dulce (PCT 454.5 – 2,669 ft / 814 m) and ends along Highway 58 at Tehachapi Pass (PCT 566.5 – 3,821 ft / 1,165 m).
 From here you can hitch west to Tehachapi or east to Mojave to resupply (although hitching to one of these towns is more easily accomplished from Tehachapi Willow Springs Road (PCT 558.5 – 4,153 ft / 1,266 m) since Highway 58 is a proper highway).